Acne symptoms & treatment

 Find a doctor

-Whether you call them zits, blemishes, spots or pimples – all these names describe a common, often uncomfortable and sometimes embarrassing skin condition known as acne.
-Acne can appear during childhood or adulthood.
-It can show up anywhere on the body, but it usually appears on the face, neck, shoulders, upper back and chest.
+Whether you call them zits, blemishes, spots or pimples – all these names describe a common, often uncomfortable and sometimes embarrassing, skin condition known as acne.
+Acne can appear during childhood or adulthood when the pores on your skin become clogged.
+It can show up anywhere on the body, but it usually appears on the face, neck or chest.

-Fortunately, there are a variety of topical, oral, procedural and cosmetic treatment options to help get rid of cystic acne and acne so you can get back to looking and feeling your best.
+Fortunately, there are a variety of treatment options to help get rid of acne so you can get back to looking and feeling your best.

 Types of acne

-• Blackheads: Very small, black spots on the skin that are caused by oil build-up in an open follicle, and then darkened due to oxidation
+• Blackheads: Very small, dark spots on the skin that are caused by oil build-up in an open follicle, and then darkened due to oxidation (also called an open comedone).
+Blackheads commonly appear around the nose, chin, chest and shoulders.

-• Papules: Tender, reddish bumps that may appear swollen or inflamed
+• Papules: Tender, reddish bumps that may appear swollen or inflamed.
+Papules commonly appear on the face.

-• Pustules: Similar to papules, pustules are inflamed red bumps that contain yellow or white-colored pus
+• Pustules: Similar to papules, pustules are inflamed red bumps that contain yellow or white-colored pus.
+Pustules usually appear on the face, chest or back.

 Cysts that are not caused by acne are called sebaceous cysts.
 These cysts grow into moveable, sometimes significantly large (up to two inches in diameter) masses beneath the skin.
 Sebaceous cysts can grow and develop in weeks, months or even years.